 Furthermore, we are one of a few render farms providing a unique transfer file tool, without having to access to a third party for transfering data.
 The tool is called GpuHub- Sync.
 You can upload your data even when the remote server is turned off and it will automatically sync to the remote servers and vice versa.
 Furthermore, major cloud transferring platforms like Dropbox, Google Drive are also supported if users want it.

-iRender is on the way to become the best render farm service nowadays.
+iRender is one of the powerful cloud render farm for Houdini with Redshift.
 Thanks to our leading technology, we help users create high-quality images and videos in the shortest time ever and minimize the rendering time.

 With the above advantages and the machine configuration package that iRender are offering, we believe that Houdini users will have the most comfortable, quickest, and most effective rendering time with Redshift.